Iziedking/sFace/README.md

 ## What this build does not verify

-Two things, stated plainly because dressing them up would be worse than the gaps themselves.
+Stated plainly, because dressing them up would be worse than the gaps themselves.

-**Settlements are reported, not verified.** When a payment goes through, the client sends the serialized transaction to the service and it is stored and displayed as *reported by the payer*.
+**Payments are reported, not verified.** When a payment goes through, the client sends the serialized transaction to the service and it is stored and displayed as *reported by the payer*.
 There is no Nimiq node in this build to check it against.
+This covers both challenge settlements and the CT Signals deep read.

 **Leaderboard scores are bounded, not proven.** A client can lie about its score.
 Input-trace replay was scoped out, so what the service does instead is